 Change Your Lampshades

-You want soft bulbs that emit a yellow/red undertone in "hanging out" zones like the living room.
-You want bright bulbs that emit blue undertones in "study" zones like your home office or library.
+You want soft bulbs that emit a yellow/red undertone in "hanging out" zones such as the living room.
+You want bright bulbs that emit blue undertones in "study" zones such as your home office or library.

 Install New Blinds or Curtains in the Windows

 Two-inch wood blinds give your home a nicer aesthetic than most one-inch vinyl blinds.
 As a plus, they're harder to destroy if you have any kids or pets in the house.

 Install Crown Moulding, Baseboard Trim, and Doorway Trim

 Trim and moldings go a long way toward making a home look upgraded, especially crown molding.
 Depending on your budget, you can go fancy with wood trim, or give a room an extra splash of color by painting over white trim.